 Another key point of the new display technology is that it is relatively inexpensive, and could quickly be implemented on a large scale.

 Other wearable display research focuses on creating new high-tech clothing, while PocketView can also work with clothing people already have.

 "Obviously, we're focused on the technology and programming side of the invention," he says Daniel Vogel, associate professor of computer science at Waterloo.

-“Even just as a fashion accessory, it's something people have told us they want.
+"Even just as a fashion accessory, it's something people have told us they want.
 People will use it in clubs, to play sports, in a thousand other contexts.
-It's such a simple but radical thing that it has the potential to become part of everyone's daily habits ”.
+It's such a simple but radical thing that it has the potential to get involved. part of everyone's daily habits ".